wintercms/wn-docs-plugin/README.md

 `zipFolder` | No | If `source` is remote, this will allow you to limit the source to a folder within the ZIP file, if the ZIP includes other files.
 `tocPath` | No | Determines the path, relative to the source, where the table of contents YAML file can be found.
 By default, the Docs plugin will look for a `toc.yaml` in the root folder of the documentation source.
 `image` | No | Provides an image representation of the documentation.
+`ignorePaths` | An array of paths to ignore when finding available documentation.
+Each path may be specified as a glob.

 For API documentation (ie. the `type` parameter is `api`), there are a couple of extra parameters that may be specified:

 Parameter | Description
 --------- | -----------
 `sourcePaths` | An array of paths to limit the API parser to.
 Each path may be specified as a glob.
 If no source paths are provided, all PHP files are parsed.
-`ignorePaths` | An array of paths to ignore, if you wish to do the reverse of the above.
-Each path may be specified as a glob.
+Note that the `ignorePaths` patterns are still applied.